smallpaes/nextmeal/README.md

 ## Upcoming features

-- Data visualization dashboard for admin and restaurant owner
 - Coupon feature for user
 - Restaurant owner can reply to reviews from users
 - Restaurant owner can serve dinner